Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... Nc6

 History and Notable Players

 It arises from the Nimzo-Indian Defence: 1.d4 Nf6 2.c4...
 4.Qb3.
-Among the most prolific practitioners on the White side are Guillermo Soppe (8 games), Wolfgang Riedel (7 games), Gideon Stahlberg (7 games).
-On the Black side, notable exponents include Vasja Pirc (4 games), Aaron Nimzowitsch (4 games), Isaac Kashdan (3 games).
+Among the most prolific White practitioners are Guillermo Soppe (8 games), Wolfgang Riedel (7 games), Gideon Stahlberg (7 games).
+Black-side regulars include Vasja Pirc (4 games), Aaron Nimzowitsch (4 games), Isaac Kashdan (3 games).

 Practice on Chessiverse